backToSoftwareEngineering/Data-Engineering-Learning/README.md

 # Data-Engineering-Learning
-While studying decided to document some of my progress here - as a way to refresh my git knowledge and to build learning portfolio
+In the middle of my studies decided to document some of my progress here - as a way to refresh my git knowledge and to build learning portfolio